scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 We use the visualization module to plot the two points and the geodesic between them.
 We can choose the visualization we prefer for points on the hyperbolic plane.
-First we visualize with the Poincare disk representation.
+We visualize with the Poincare disk representation.

 .. code:: ipython3